Dark Nights: Metal: Plot

-Superman meets the people who are left of the resistance, including those who are connected to the Nth metal such as Doctor Fate, Steel, and Plastic Man's egg.
-Nightwing explains how major cities around the world have fallen to the dark versions of Batman: The Red Death attacked Central City, The Drowned attacked Amnesty Bay, The Dawnbreaker attacked Coast City, The Murder Machine attacked Detroit, The Merciless attacked Langley, The Devastator attacked Metropolis and The Batman Who Laughs takes Gotham City.
-Suddenly, Mister Terrific interprets vibrations coming from Plastic Man's egg which indicate the coordinates of four locations that need to be investigated.
+Mister Terrific interprets vibrations coming from Plastic Man's egg which indicate the coordinates of four locations that need to be investigated.
 Wonder Woman, Doctor Fate and Kendra Saunders go to investigate the Rock of Eternity.
 Green Lantern and Mister Terrific head to the remains of Thanagar.
 Aquaman and Deathstroke go to Atlantis.
 Finally, Superman has Steel and the Flash create a path into the Dark Multiverse for him through the Phantom Zone.
-Once he arrives, Superman realizes that it was a trap set by the Dark Knights so that they can harness the energy from his cells to power their doomsday device which would unleash their reality into the Multiverse.
+Once he arrives, Superman realizes that it was a trap set by the Dark Knights so that they can harness the energy from his cells to power their doomsday device, which would unleash their reality into the multiverse.